Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Introduction

 Another approach is fine-tuning methods.
 AAE \cite{AAE} proposed fine-tuning a conditional probability model to align the LLM's output distribution with the training set.
 Two recent studies \cite{TKFT1,TKFT2} directly fine-tuned the LLM's token probabilities to match the training set's distribution.
 While fine-tuning produces more accurate results than zero-shot methods, its improvement mainly comes from aligning the LLM with the training set distribution, and is limited to reproducing the patterns of the training data without achieving higher accuracy, as shown in \Cref{fig:intro}.
 This raises the question of why not directly use the training set distribution as result, as these methods underutilize the LLM's potential.

 Considering these limitations, we explore how to leverage LLMs' capabilities to yield results closer to the true distribution than training data.
 We find that, although LLMs may not be able to predict the exact distribution of human preferences, they are effective at identifying the differences in preferences across different backgrounds.
-For example, LLMs can’t accurately predict how many people like sports cars, but it can capture the trend that younger people prefer sports cars more than middle-aged people.
+For example, LLMs cannot accurately predict how many people like sports cars, but it can capture the trend that younger people prefer sports cars more than middle-aged people.
 This ability to predict preference shifts can align the distribution from different backgrounds, and integrate information from diverse backgrounds.

 Building on this idea, we propose using the Distribution Shift Alignment (DSA) fine-tuning to help LLMs simulate human choice distributions.
-Our approach starts by collecting a small amount of training data and using it to fine-tune the LLM at the token level, which means adjusting the model's token probabilities corresponding to survey options.
+Our approach starts by collecting a small amount of training data and using it to fine-tune the LLM's token probabilities corresponding to survey options.
 The fine-tuning process is divided into two stages.
 In the first stage, we fine-tune the LLM directly using the training data, aligning its output distribution with that of the training data.
 This stage helps the LLM’s output better match the distribution of the training data and corrects biases.
 In the second stage, we train the LLM to align the distribution shifts between different backgrounds using a designed distribution shift loss.
 By fine-tuning the LLM to maintain the same differences between the distributions of different backgrounds, and using these differences to estimate the distribution of certain background from all other backgrounds, we can obtain a distribution closer to the real one than the training data, as shown in \Cref{fig:intro}.
-In the \Cref{sec:appendixtheory}, we prove that under stronger assumptions, this estimation is consistent with the true distribution.
+In the \Cref{sec:appendixtheory}, we prove that this estimation is unbiased with the true distribution under strong assumption.